rladstaetter/LogoRRR/README.md

 [![Watch a video of LogoRRRs features](https://img.youtube.com/vi/5ogC95PX0Ag/maxresdefault.jpg)](https://youtu.be/5ogC95PX0Ag)

 LogoRRR is a powerful desktop application designed to simplify the analysis of text files for recurring patterns.
-Whether you’re searching for specific events in log files or analyzing any other type of text file, LogoRRR makes the process effortless and efficient.
+Whether you’re searching for specific events in log files or analysing any other type of text file, LogoRRR makes the process effortless and efficient.

 * **Easy Pattern Recognition**: Quickly identify recurring patterns in your text files.
 * **Versatile Application**: Perfect for log file analysis, but adaptable to any text file.